 Nikah (Marriage) Services

 The Islamic Center of Rome provides nikah (marriage) services for Muslims according to the Qur’an and Sunnah.
-Please read carefully the following requirements and guidelines below and submit the completed application at least one week prior to performance of the nikah (marriage) ceremony.
+Please read carefully the following requirements and guidelines below and submit the completed application at least two weeks prior to the pre-marital counseling meeting.
 In Islam the overall sunnah of nikah is to be simple and free from extravagance.
 In choosing simplicity, Allah Ta’ala will bring barakah and blessings in one’s marriage.

 عن عائشة - رضي الله عنها ، قالت : قال النبي - صلى الله عليه وسلم - : إن أعظم النكاح بركة أيسره مؤنة . رواه البيهقي في شعب الإيمان